onurcanyasar/Fly-You-Fools/README.md

 # Fly You Fools
-Shoot ‘em up game developed using Java and Java Swing
+A shoot ‘em up game developed using Java and Java Swing